toxypiks/object-oriented_modeling_and_programming/praktikum_2/README.md

+# Topic: Arrays, Kontrollstrukturen

-# how to build project
+## how to build project

 - `make`
   - build jar file

-# how to run/test project
+## how to run/test project

 - `make test`
   - just test